OpenSSL and TLS/SSL protocols used by Alpha Anywhere

 OpenSSL will support 1.1.1 until September 11, 2023.
 Alpha Software provides updates to Alpha Anywhere subscribers whenever OpenSSL makes a new release.
-Currently, Alpha Software is shipping OpenSSL 1.1.1d (accurate as of 1/9/2020).
+Currently, Alpha Software ships the most current release of OpenSSL.

 The exact protocols and ciphers used can be precisely configured using an OpenSSL cipher list.
 The following cipher list is the default cipher list used (updated 8/2/2016) and results in an A+ rating using the Qualys SSL Server test at https://www.ssllabs.com/ssltest/ (tested 8/2/2016)